What Business Licenses and Permits are Needed in South Carolina?

 Rock Hill – All businesses operating within the city limits of Rock Hill will need to register for a business license with the Rock Hill Planning & Development Department.
 Home-based businesses are also required to register and will need zoning approval.

-South Carolina Retail License – Businesses selling physical products and certain services in South Carolina will need to register for a South Carolina Retail License from the Department of Revenue.
-The cost of this license is $50.
+Businesses selling physical products and certain services in South Carolina will need to register for a South Carolina Retail License from the South Carolina Department of Revenue.
+The filing fee for this license is $50.

 Artists and crafters selling products at arts and craft shows and festivals are also required to get a special retail license from the Department of Revenue.
 This license is referred to as an Artists and Craftsmen license and is offered at a reduced cost versus the retail license for $20.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in South Carolina include; barbers, massage therapists, landscapers and many more.
-Additional information, fees and licensing requirements for professions are available from the South Carolina Department of Labor, Licensing and Regulation.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in South Carolina include; barbers, massage therapists, landscapers, and many more.
+Additional information, fees, and licensing requirements for professions are available from the South Carolina Department of Labor, Licensing, and Regulation.

 In addition to professional licenses from the Department of Labor, Licensing and Regulation, businesses in a variety of industries such as food establishments, daycares, salvage yards and many others also require licensing.

-Assumed Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the County Clerk’s Office in the county where the business is located.

-These are a few of the most common business licenses, but there are way too many licenses and permits in South Carolina for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.